open/close all folders

 - Vivian Wong is this in the fifth season of Yu-Gi-Oh!.
 There is an unspoken rivalry over Yugi by his close friend Anzu, who cares for Yugi a lot but is mostly interested in the Pharaoh and the aggressive Bratty Half-Pint Rebecca who is quick to shower him with affection.
 When Vivian starts trying to shoehorn in, Rebecca and Anzu are quick to unite against her, including Anzu cheering Rebecca on in her duel against Vivian.

-- Cheryl Blossom of Archie Comics, the character in the page picture and the former Trope Namer.
+- Cheryl Blossom, the character in the page picture and the former Trope Namer.
 She was a bombshell redhead introduced in the '80s who saw the original Betty and Veronica going after Archie and decided it would be fun to show them up.
 She makes her big return in the 90s in the Love Showdown storyline, where Betty and Veronica escalate their competition for Archie, which ends in Archie choosing Cheryl Blossom instead (although the Status Quo is restored in a follow-up special).
+Archie's tried to retcon Cheryl in the early 2000s due to her being too provocative, to the point where Ginger Lopez was created in order to replace her in reprints, but that was quickly forgotten and Cheryl is back to being a staple Archie character.
 Since then, however, she has apparently started going out with the nerd of the cast after getting to know him on the internet, in a Throw the Dog a Bone moment.